 Recipe – adapted from Pioneer Women

-- 5 free-range eggs, separated
+- 5 free-range eggs separated

-- 1 cup all-purpose flour
+- 150 grams / 1 cup cake flour

 - 1-1/2 teaspoon Baking Powder

-- 1/4 teaspoon Salt
+- 1/4 teaspoon salt

 - 1 teaspoon vanilla extract

-- 1/3 cup milk
+- 80 ml / 1/3 cup milk

-- 150ml Nestle condensed milk (or 2 x 1/3 cups)
+- 150 ml Nestle condensed milk or 2 x 1/3 cups

-- 150ml Nestle evapourated milk
+- 150 ml Nestle evapourated milk

-- 250ml / 1 cup whipping cream
+- 250 ml / 1 cup whipping cream

-- 1 Tbsp icing sugar
+- 1-2 Tbsp icing sugar

 - In a stand mixer whisk the egg whites until peaking and then slowly add 1/4 a cup of the sugar and whisk for a further minute or so until firm.
-Scrape this all out and set aside in a another bowl.
+Scrape this all out and set it aside in another bowl.

-- Using the same bowl and whisk, beat the egg yolks and 3/4 cup (remaining) sugar until its light and fluffy.
+- Using the same bowl and whisk, beat the egg yolks and 3/4 cup (remaining) sugar until it's light and fluffy.
 About 5 minutes.

-- Sift the flour, salt and baking powder.
+- Sift the flour, salt, and baking powder.

 - Bake for 20 - 25 minutes until golden and springy to the touch.
 Your cake is done when a sharp knife is pierced into the middle and comes out clean.
-Allow the cakes to cool in the pans
+Allow the cakes to cool in the pans.

 - While the cake is baking, mix all the milk soak ingredients together.